What Landlords and Agents Need to Know About the Renters’ Rights Bill

 Will landlords still be able to evict tenants?

-Landlords will still be able to evict tenants by serving and pursuing possession proceedings in accordance with Section 8 of the Housing Act 1988 (as amended).
-This allows landlords to seek possession but in limited circumstances where there are rent arrears, breach of the tenancy agreement, damage to the property, anti-social behaviour and if the landlord (or family member) wish to occupy the property themselves.
+Landlords will only be able to evict tenants by serving and pursuing possession proceedings in accordance with Section 8 of the Housing Act 1988 (as amended).
+They will have to provide sufficient evidence of one of the following:

-To pursue a claim for possession, the landlord will need to clearly set out and provide sufficient evidence of the grounds upon which they wish to rely in the Section 8 notice and, if the tenant does not vacate upon expiry of the notice, the landlord must then satisfy the court at a hearing that an order for possession should be made.
+If the tenant does not vacate upon expiry of the notice, the landlord must then satisfy the court at a hearing that an order for possession should be made.

 What do landlords and agents need to do now to prepare for the Renters’ Rights Bill?

 Landlords and agents will need to carefully consider how the legislation may affect their property portfolio.
-If a tenant is in occupation of a property which is at the end of or following expiry of a fixed term, it is sensible to consider pursuing your options now before the changes come into effect.
+If a tenant is in occupation of a property which is at the end of or following expiry of a fixed term, it is sensible to consider pursuing your options to evict now before the changes come into effect.

 How Longmores can help landlords and agents with rental property possession proceedings